EsriPS/transportation-dept-r-and-d/sitescan/README.md

 These are sample py scripts that illustrate various service calls within the site scan API.
+They are written usng the api here: https://sitescan-api.arcgis.com/api/v2/apidocs.html

 | Sample  | Description    |
 | :---:   | :---: |